-The regular lion tamer was absent, so Daniel strolled into the lion's den Monday, and came through the whole experience with- Hooks pushed across three more out a scratch.
+The regular lion tamer was absent, so Daniel strolled into the lion's den Monday, and came out a scratch.
 S-Sgt.
-Daniel Nee of the Bullet Busters drew tough assignment of filling Hoffman's spikes on the first base position on the Post nine in the game against Brooklyn College Monday, the encounter. and the shoes fitted fine.
+Daniel Nee of the Bullet Busters drew tough assignment of filling Hoffman's spikes on the first base position on the Post nine in the game against Brooklyn College Monday, the encounter, and the shoes fitted fine.

-Nee played errorless ball, and although this left handed hitter was batting against southpaw pitching all day, he grabbed himself 3 out of 4 at the plate.
+Nee played serrorless ball, and although this left handed hitter was batting against southpaw pitching all day, he grabbed himself 3 out of 4 at the plate.
 Hoffman, probably the best player in the field, is perhaps a shade better than Nee around the bag, but if Monday's game was an indication of Nee's hitting, he in only one run and fanned seven will prove a valuable addition to the team.